phetsims/phet-info/conduct/communication-guidelines.md

 Lots of energy (emotional energy) can be used up when events arise … pick up the phone and don’t let things linger.

+How do people perceive comments on GitHub?
+That is "talking to a person", "documenting", or etc ...
+Perspective makes a difference on interpretation?

+Useful links to think about:
+Interplay with how to bring more diversity into open source communities?